penrose/penrose/packages/docs-site/blog/bloom.md

 <br/>

 We're excited to announce Bloom, an open-source JavaScript library for optimization-driven interactive diagram creation.
-Bloom makes it simple to describe complex, dynamic behavior using a rich vocabulary of optimization constraints, and the declarative language behind Penrose.
-Lets check out some examples!
+Bloom makes it simple to describe complex, dynamic behavior using a rich vocabulary of optimization constraints and the declarative language behind Penrose.
+We aim to facilitate the creation of engaging, [explorable explanations](https://explorabl.es/) with a straightforward but powerful framework.
+Let's check out some examples!

 ## Examples